 So without further ado, let’s jump right in.

 According to Refinery29 (and everyone else for that matter), “White Tie” is the most formal of all the dress codes.
 We’re talking formal, we’re talking proper and we’re talking conservative.
-Best bet here is a classic (not flashy), floor-length black (or other neutral color) ball gown.
+Best bet here is a classic (not flashy), floor-length, black (or other neutral color) ball gown.
 Top it off with some glamorous hair and makeup and some fine jewelry and you’re good to go.
-All that said, not a lot of us probably own proper ball gowns, a good option here is Rent the Runway — you can get the look you need, at a fraction of the price and don’t have to worry about not ever wearing it again.
-Boro and Style Lend are other good options to rent high-end dresses, the selection is a little more limited, but rather than purchasing a collection to rent out, they crowd-source their clothing, which makes it a little less wasteful.
+All that said, not a lot of us probably own proper ball gowns, a good option here is Rent the Runway — you can get the look you need, at a fraction of the price, and you won’t have to worry about not ever wearing it again.
+Boro and Style Lend are other good options to rent high-end dresses.
+The selection is a little more limited, but rather than purchasing a collection to rent out, they crowd-source their clothing, which makes it even less wasteful than a company like Rent the Runway.

-Add just the right amount of sparkle in the Milly Shag Taffeta Gown from Style Lend; show off those shoulders in the Badgley Mischka Black Crossover Ruffle Gown from Rent the Runway; go slightly off the color scheme in this navy Alice + Olivia Gown from Boro; do sleek and strapless in the Jadore Evening Gown from Boro; or add a playful ruffle in the Christy Dawn The Ellie Dress.
+Show off those shoulders in the Badgley Mischka Black Crossover Ruffle Gown from Rent the Runway; add just the right amount of sparkle in the Milly Shag Taffeta Gown from Style Lend; go slightly off the color scheme in this navy Alice + Olivia Gown from Boro; do sleek and strapless in the Jadore Evening Gown from Boro; or add a playful ruffle in the Christy Dawn The Ellie Dress.